UWrc/UWrc.github.io/docs/storage/cyberduck.md

     <img src="/img/docs/cyberduck/5_DUO_2fa.png" alt = "DUO 2fa" width="300" height="420"  />
 </p>

 5. After completing the two-factor authorization, you should be able to see all of your files located in your home directory on Hyak.
 You can navigate between directories using this visual interface.
 With Cyberduck, you can "drag and drop" files from your local computer to Klone.
 Each file transferred requires 2 Factor Authentication with Duo, so we recommend moving all the files you wish to transfer first to a directory on your local computer and transfer them all with one Duo step.
-For large files, [**compression may be helpful**](https://hyak.uw.edu/docs/storage/transfer#for-large-files-compression-prior-to-transfer).
+For large files, [<ins>**compression may be helpful**</ins>](https://hyak.uw.edu/docs/storage/transfer#for-large-files-compression-prior-to-transfer).

 <img src="/img/docs/cyberduck/6_home_dir.png" alt = "Home Directory" width="800" height="600" />